top of page

 Conclusion:

-For more wonderfully strange place names that will tickle your fancy, make sure to roll in with the tide at www.strangeplacenames.com — because the UK & Ireland are awash with names that will leave you laughing and scratching your head!
+For more wonderfully strange place names that’ll tickle your fancy, roll in with the tide at www.strangeplacenames.com because the UK and Ireland are awash with names that’ll leave you laughin and scratchin your head.

 FACEBOOK - strangeplacenames